wtnbass/fuco/README.md

 ### useProperty

-If you use `useAttribute`, you can only receive string type values.
-Using `useProperty` allow to recieve node's Javascript property value and update the component when the value of this property changes.
+`useProperty` returns element's property value, and updates the component when the property values is changed.

 ```js
 defineElement("card-element", () => {